ocf/puppet/README.md

 # Making and testing changes
 ## Your puppet environment

-Puppet environments are stored on the puppetmaster (currently `lightning`) in `/opt/puppet/env/`.
+Puppet environments are stored on the puppetmaster in `/opt/puppet/env/`.
 Each user should have their own environment with the same name as their user name:

     ckuehl@lightning:~$ ls -l /opt/puppet/env
     drwxr-xr-x 6 ckuehl  ocf  4.0K Nov  5 11:04 ckuehl